Battery Daddy by Seung-bae Jeon (Contemporary Korean Animation Series)

 About Seung-bae Jeon:

 He was born in 1979 in Chung Nam, South Korea.
 In 2009, he graduated from Chung-Ang University of Advance Imaging Science, Multimedia & Film.
-He is working at Toyville Animation Studio as a Animation Director.
+He is working at Toyville Animation Studio as an Animation Director.